2023 Call for Board Nominations

 - Serves on the Executive Committee as a voting member

-The Nominating Committee strongly encourages nominees from diverse backgrounds for leadership positions.
+The Leadership Identification and Inclusion Committee strongly encourages nominees from diverse backgrounds for leadership positions.
 Nominees should be able to address what role diversity will play in the leadership role and/or how they would aim to address gaps in diversity within SBM.
 SBM defines diversity as:

 “the collective ways in which people and organizations are different and similar with respect to demographic characteristics, values, beliefs, experiences, backgrounds, and behaviors.
 The dimensions of diversity include, but are not limited to, race, ethnicity, gender, gender identity, sexual orientation, language, culture, religion, mental and physical ability, class, education, immigration status, and professional discipline.”

-The Nominating Committee seeks nominees that maintain SBM's strength and diversity as the nation's premiere multi-disciplinary society promoting rigorous basic and applied behavioral medicine research and its application to practice and policy.
+The Leadership Identification and Inclusion Committee seeks nominees that maintain SBM's strength and diversity as the nation's premiere multi-disciplinary society promoting rigorous basic and applied behavioral medicine research and its application to practice and policy.
 Therefore, nominees collectively should have backgrounds, skills and interests that span the full spectrum from basic bio-behavioral, to intervention, dissemination and policy research, and address needs in health care settings, communities and diverse populations.

 Nominators and nominees must be current voting members of SBM (full, fellow, emeritus, or transitional member types).
 Need to join or renew?
 Visit sbm.org/membership.